opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 *Figure 2: Open Security Controller Architecture Details*

 #### Graphical User Interface and Northbound API
-OSC User Interface and its Northbound API allow the security administrator to define policies as they relate to the security services deployment and policy based redirection of network traffic to the virtualized security functions.
+OSC User Interface and its Northbound API allows the security administrator to define policies as they relate to the security services deployment and policy based redirection of network traffic to the virtualized security functions.
 All actions possible with using OSC's GUI are also available using OSC’s NB API.

 The detailed API documentation can be found in OSC API Documentation (also available live on the deployed OSC server in API-DOC section).